bruprescott/CTDizzle/Documentation/User_Guide.md

 ![Original OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/ctds.jpg)
 _Examples of the original OpenCTD._

+### Before You Get Started

+There are likely cheaper and/or better sensor options out there.
+This guide only works for parts listed in the Parts_List.
+It is your responsibility to ensure that all parts are compatible with your setup.
+This build guide also assumes that you are running everything off of Windows.

+## The CTDizzle Mk3

 ![CTDizzle](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/20170517_185546.jpg)
 _The CTDizzle Mk3_

+This is the third rendition of the CTDizzle.
+Its construction is a little different than the original CTD, as it uses some different sensor and parts.
+It costs about 600 USD to construct and doesn't require any tools that can't be easily found at your local hardware store.
+If you have all the parts and tools on hand, you should be able to build it in a weekend!

 ### Specifications
 * Max Depth: 130m
 * EC Accuracy: <1% after calibration
 * Temperature Accuracy: +/- 0.1 C
 * Pressure Accuracy: +/- 100 mbar

-### Before You Get Started

-There are likely cheaper and/or better sensor options out there.
-This guide only works for parts listed in the Parts_List.
-It is your responsibility to ensure that all parts are compatible with your setup.
-This build guide also assumes that you are running everything off of Windows.
+* Max Sampling Rate: 1 Hz

 ## Build Instructions